GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 In the meantime, explore how the application operates by examining this architecture diagram and corelating it with the codebase contents:
 ![Architecture diagram](images/architecture-diagram.png)

+    - What are the primary components of this system, and what seems to be the role of each?
+Associate each of those components with the elements within the codebase (i.e. folders, files).
+    - Open the js folder within the codebase.
+Find where the application (1) establishes connection with the database, (2) configures Genkit, (3) defines prompts for interacting with the LLM.

-- Access the Frontend Application Open <http://localhost:8080> in your browser.
-If you are using the cloud shell editor, view the website by clicking on the **WebPreview** button on the top right of the editor and selecting port **8080**.
+- Once your application is running, access it by opening <http://localhost:8080> in your browser.
+If you are using the Cloud Shell editor, view the website by clicking on the **WebPreview** button on the top right of the editor and selecting port **8080**.

 > **Note** Please note that we are running this in the lab environment which makes the application a lot slower and more unpredictable due to the rate limits.